 Dogs live in groups for survival and socialization.
 We can learn a lot from their teamwork to build a park.

 These groups will have the know-how and resources to execute your plan, secure labor and materials at a discounted cost, look for possible grants to offset costs and offer ongoing maintenance assistance after the park opens.

-Start thinking about the details of your city’s dream dog park: location, ground surfacing, gate entrances, benches, shade, landscaping, water attractions, lighting, parking, dog waste stations, park rules, etc. We’ve developed parks as small as 1.4 acres to more than 20 acres.
+Start thinking about the details of your community’s dream dog park – location, ground surfacing, gate entrances, benches, shade, landscaping, water attractions, lighting, parking, dog waste stations, park rules, etc. We’ve developed parks as small as 1.4 acres to more than 20 acres.
 Regardless of size, we suggest consistent characteristics for each.
 For example, PetSafe strongly recommends creating separate areas for large dogs and small dogs.
 Each PetSafe dog park has:

 We also have parks with swimming areas and walking trails.
 To save money, enlist the assistance of a local non-profit design group or collegiate architecture/design class to minimize site planning costs for the new dog park.

-Development costs differ depending on the size of the park, natural or artificial shade areas, utilities, parking area, availability of drinking water, and more.
+Development costs differ depending on the size of the park, natural or artificial shade areas, utilities, parking area, availability of drinking water and more.
 PetSafe has been involved in parks with price tags from $25,000 to $150,000.
-It takes community enthusiasm, commitment from key supporters, and working together with donors, volunteers and pet owners.
-You can help make your city’s dog park a reality.
+It takes community enthusiasm, commitment from key supporters and working together with donors, volunteers and pet owners.
+You can help make your community’s dog park a reality.

 You're browsing our US site.
 Would you like to visit our International site?